bottkars/PIVPosh/README.md

 ![picslug](https://user-images.githubusercontent.com/8255007/42769723-562dd72c-8923-11e8-91c6-38baad87af10.gif)

 ### retrieving an access token
-to retrieve files or accept EULS´s, you need to have an access token. the access token can be retrieved by using the refresh token from your pivotal network account
+to retrieve files or accept EULAS´s, you need to have an access token. the access token can be retrieved by using the refresh token from your pivotal network account

 ![image](https://user-images.githubusercontent.com/8255007/42865602-76306fec-8a6a-11e8-97ef-d3b483035ad4.png)

+once retrieved your refresh token, retrieve an access token:

 ```Powershell
 $token = Get-PIVaccesstoken -refresh_token XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX-r
 ```
 ## examples
 ### get all releses for a specific version of a product
 ```Powershell